 Data aficionado et SQL Raconteur

-I can’t remember when I first heard this this axiom, but it was sometime when I was in elementary school.
+I can’t remember when I first heard this axiom, but it was sometimes when I was in elementary school.
 At the time I thought it was the silliest thing I had ever heard.
-After all a tree falls regardless of my opinion or recognition.
+After all, a tree falls regardless of my opinion or recognition.
 The tree is going to do what it is going to do and my interaction with it is meaningless.
-The sentence was one of those things, which is best described by Lewis Black as something which “…causes your brain to come to a screeching halt”.
+The sentence was one of those things, which is best described by Lewis Black as something which “…causes your brain to come to a screeching halt“.
 It made no sense to me, until later.

 Why tell the world?